 - alert the user (as for an incoming call).
-This is the confirmation phase; - optionally, the UICC may include in this command an alpha-identifier.
+This is the confirmation phase; - A terminal of type NK or type ND may not alert the user and may open the channel without explicit confirmation by the user. - optionally, the UICC may include in this command an alpha-identifier.
 The use of this alpha-identifier by the terminal is described below: - if the alpha identifier is provided by the UICC and is not a null data object, the terminal shall use it during the user confirmation phase.
 This is also an indication that the terminal should not give any other information to the user during the user confirmation phase.
-If an icon is provided by the UICC, the icon indicated in the command may be used by the terminal to inform the user, in addition to, or instead of the alpha identifier, as indicated with the icon qualifier (see clause 6.5.4); - if the alpha identifier is provided by the UICC and is a null data object (i.e. length = '00' and no value part), this is an indication that the terminal should not give any information to the user or ask for user confirmation; - if the alpha identifier is not provided by the UICC, the terminal may give information to the user; - if the user accepts the channel, the terminal shall then set up a channel;
+If an icon is provided by the UICC, the icon indicated in the command may be used by the terminal to inform the user, in addition to, or instead of the alpha identifier, as indicated with the icon qualifier (see clause 6.5.4);

+- if the alpha identifier is provided by the UICC and is a null data object (i.e. length = '00' and no value part), this is an indication that the terminal should not give any information to the user or ask for user confirmation: - if the alpha identifier is not provided by the UICC, the terminal may give information to the user;